iKakalotto/csdn_fucker/README.md

 ## Version History

+**0.3.2**

+- Solve the problem of non-code text content on some pages that cannot be selected.

 **0.3.1**

 - Solve the problem of some pages having unreadable text in the dark mode of the browser.